Create An Inquiry-Driven Classroom With These 6 Strategies

 The truth is, real learning takes time, and experiences that gradually build on each other over time can create investment, interest, and understanding that is impossible to create in a one-day lesson.

-Creating a whole project might sound intimidating at first, but teachers actually find that a project-based mindset takes a lot of pressure off, gives them room to explore children’s interests and use their questions as springboards for exploration while still meeting your requirements and objectives.
+Creating a whole project might sound intimidating at first.
+Still, teachers actually find that a project-based mindset takes a lot of pressure off, gives them room to explore children’s interests and use their questions as springboards for exploration while still meeting their requirements and objectives.

 Let’s say it’s Halloween and you want to talk about pumpkins.
 One lesson on pumpkins can become a week-long of science and math activities where children explore the pumpkins first, cut them open and observe the insides, compare them to other fruits and vegetables, measure their size, circumference and weight, and then generate some questions that lead to an ongoing experiment.

 What else do we want to know about pumpkins?
 Maybe one child wants to know what happens if we leave it out – will it rot?
 How long will it take?
 Another might wonder how a pumpkin becomes pumpkin pie.
 A third might ask about where, or how, pumpkins grow.